rust-lang/book/second-edition/src/ch10-00-generics.md

 <span class="caption">Listing 10-1: Code to find the largest number in a list
 of numbers</span>

-This code stores a list of integers in the variable `number``_list` and places the first item in the list in a variable named `largest`.
-Then it iterates through all the numbers in the list, and if the current value is greater than the number stored in `largest`, it replaces the value in that variable.
-If the current value is smaller than the largest value seen so far, however, the variable doesn’t change and the code moves on to the next item in the list.
+This code stores a list of integers in the variable `number_list` and places the first number in the list in a variable named `largest`.
+Then it iterates through all the numbers in the list, and if the current number is greater than the number stored in `largest`, it replaces the number in that variable.
+If the current number is smaller than the largest number seen so far, however, the variable doesn't change and the code moves on to the next number in the list.
-After all the items in the list have been considered, `largest` should hold the largest value, which in this case is 100.
+After all the numbers in the list have been considered, `largest` should hold the largest number, which in this case is 100.

 To find the largest number in two different lists of numbers, we can duplicate the code in Listing 10-1 and use the same logic at two different places in the